MasterPi-2124/Personal-Blog/content/post/how-to-make-your-trackpad-like-macbook/index.md

 title: "How to Make Your Trackpad Like Macbook"

 # Quick description
 description: We all agree on Mac's trackpad, nothing to debate about that.
-Non-Macs can also do that (not really much), and here is how.
+Non-Macs can also do that (not really much), and here is how

 # Author of the article
 author: Master Pi